 All applicants should understand that the admissions process is competitive.
 The Accounting Department at Smeal bases acceptance decisions on the applicants:

 - Undergraduate record with particular emphasis on courses that are indicators of aptitude for a rigorous accounting program

-- Two professional or academic references, included in application
+- Two professional or academic references

 - Eligibility to work in the United States

 - The Department may also require applicants to successfully complete an exam testing basic accounting knowledge

 To be eligible for the One-Year MAcc Program, international applicants must hold an F-1 visa AT THE TIME OF APPLICATION.
 International applicants must also complete all four years of their bachelor's degree in the United States.
 International applicants in a "2+2 Program" are not eligible for the One-Year MAcc Program.